 It's human nature to want to learn and develop...so why do so many employees avoid training programs like the plague?
-Here are 12 things you can do to get your employees excited about training.
+Here are 12 ways you can do to get your employees excited about training

 1. Communicate the importance of learning.

 Management should communicate to employees that their organization is a learning center.
 Providing resources and encouragement for employees to continually upgrade their skills will help attract and retain a dedicated work force.

 Establish a personnel development fund that gives each employee a set amount of money each year (e.g., $250) that can be used for any job-related learning activity, such as professional meetings, books, or videos.
 Also, provide tuition reimbursement to enable employees to take college courses in their field.